 The Working Party considers that one slide per cervical smear is adequate and this needs to be addressed to reduce reporting delays by replacing existing double slide holders with single slide holders in laboratories supplying kits.
 Guidelines on internal and external quality control in Chapter 8 of this report should be followed.
 Each laboratory should do an annual audit.
 Numbers of inadequate smears should be recorded and smear takers with recurring inadequate smears should be informed.
 See also Chapter 6 of this report regarding training.

-Unified nomenclature in cervical cytology Interim Report Par 13.4

-4.7 The Interim Report recommended that laboratories adopt a common classification for reporting smears.
-Smears should be classified by the terms negative, inflammatory, insufficient.
-The work dyskaryosis, meaning abnormal nucleus, should be used to describe those changes occurring in ecto and endocervical epithelium.
+Unitfied nomencalture in cervical cytology interim Report Par 13.4 negative, inflammatory, insufficient.
+The work dyskaryosis, meaning abnormal nucleus, should be used to describe those changes occuring in ecto and endocervical epithelium.